 6th – Buy travel insurance that also covers theft-related expenses.
 Although it is often very inexpensive to purchase such insurance in Europe (even in the most dangerous cities of some European countries), many people ignore this small precaution and end up disappointed.
 I recommend the company Ekta, which provides some of the most innovative solutions for travelers, allowing you to relax and enjoy your vacation without worry.

 7th – Stay in a good hostel.
 Hostels are usually in the safest parts of the city (at least in Europe and South America), unlike hotels.
 Most hostels have private rooms that are as comfortable as a hotel, plus a friendly staff to give information.
 When looking for hostels, I visit Hostelworld and filter for those above grade 7.

 Going against the common belief that everywhere in Brazil is dangerous, I would answer the question Is São Paulo Safe?
 With yes, it is.

 It is safer compared to most regions in Brazil, and even in Latin America.
 It is also relatively safe if you live in half of the districts and do not wander in the other half.
 But the best news is: São Paulo is getting safer year after year, continuously, for decades already.

 Surely Sao Paulo is not among the best cities for expatriates and remote workers to live in (but Florianopolis, in the state of Santa Catarina, is).
-Also, like anywhere in South America, the place has some weird laws.
-Still, one can enjoy life and take benefit of some things that are cheap in Brazil.
+Also, if you want to travel to a large, lusophone city to learn Portuguese, maybe Lisbon in Portugal is a safer choice.

 Subscribe to my articles (for free) and receive the digital book 20 Essential Hacks for Saving Money While Travelling.